thegrill/grill/grill/views/README.md

 #### Maya

-Executing the following python code on the editor launches the widget:
+Available from the `Grill` menu or the following python code:

 ```python
 from grill.views import maya